toomanycats/toomanycats.github.io/_posts/2016-10-09-scientific-programming-inputs-and-outputs.md

 # Why not just keep the files where they are ?
 I've seen a lab where symbolic links where used to organize the data without having to copy it around.
 That was highly annoying when I was allowed access to those files for a data pull.
-Follow links in `rsync` would only make sense if I recreated the entire file structure.
-Those data weren't in directories with names like, "time\_point\_n".
-If I'm going to write logic to organize files by date in chronological order, then I'll rewrite to new directory names.
+Following links using The directory names didn't where based on dates and not on longitudinal session numbers.
+So creating the file hierarchy wouldn't really provide useful information.

-But again...why ?
-After all the logic is done, I could just leave the DICOMs in place and use a database.And the good news is, handing date-times is pretty painless with Python and Pandas.
-That logic will also be reusable for the most part.
+I could just leave the DICOMs in place and use a database.
+Handling handing date-times is pretty painless with Python and Pandas.
+I can use Pandas to organize the date times into sessions.

-Perfect, so I'm back in research and I'm going to lean on Python / Pandas and work with databases instead of walking the file tree.

 This concept can scale using Hadoop as well.
-The inventory is mapped and the since order of the inventory is not important we just reduce to a flat file.
-In fact using shell scripts can use useful in that one doesn't need to have a MapReduce machine setup with any additional tools than a shell.
+Mapping a function to inventory files, then since order of the inventory is not important, we reduce to a flat file.
+In fact using shell scripts can use useful since it simplifies the managagement of a MapReduce system.
+Although it's nice to run Python regex functions in bulk.

 # Post Doc Programmers
-In most research field the programming is done my non-experts, people who may not have take a single programming class and learning from other post docs or and they likely have not been bitched out for their typically very poor programming habits and style.

-The biggest offender for me, are MATLAB scripts which build paths to data in puts.
-Complex monolithic programs that required a complex and opaque data structure that itself required a complex and opaque script to get working.
+The biggest offender for me, is a MATLAB script which build paths to data inputs.
+I've had to work with more than one complex, monolithic programs that required a complex and opaque data structure that itself required a complex and opaque script to get working.

 Often times the researchers are unclear what data they, where it is located and if it's homogeneous or not.
 Especially with research tools which do not typically  enforce a standard just merely allow it, or not.
-For example, I work with medical DICOM images and there are fields in the header for helpful meta data such as the type of modality, or perhaps the "slice timing", which are sometimes left blank.

 # A Better Approach: A Data Base
-The most organized lab I worked in and got my start, used a well thought out system to store meta data, a SQL database.
+The most organized lab I worked in and got my start, used a well thought out system to store meta data in a SQL database.
 This database was curated and maintained carefully.
 It was the life line of the lab which processed and stored several terabyte of imaging data for research.